 To start working on your credit score, you have to know exactly what you need to work on.
 Since your credit score is based on the information in your credit report, the first place you should go to improve your credit score is your credit report.

-Order copy of your credit report from each of the three major credit bureaus to identify the accounts that need work.
-You can get free copy of your credit reports from each of the major bureaus from AnnualCreditReport.com.
+Order copies of your credit reports from each of the three major credit bureaus to identify the accounts that need work.
+You can get free copies of your credit reports from each of the major bureaus from AnnualCreditReport.com.

-Don't think that errors are meaningless.
-Errors can hurt your credit score more than you think.
+Errors can hurt your credit score more than you might think.
 For example, an inaccurately reported late payment could bring your credit score down 60 to 110 points depending on the other information in your credit report.

-Your payment history makes up 35% of your credit score.
+Your payment history makes up 35 percent of your credit score.
 The further behind you are on your payments, the more it hurts your credit score.
-Get caught up on your credit card payments before they are charged-off or sent to a collection agency.
+Get caught up on your credit card payments before they are charged off or sent to a collections agency.